swdee/go-rknnlite/toolkit/README.md

 in the [examples](../example/) can be easily compiled to RKNN format for your target platform: rk3562, rk3566, rk3568, rk3576, or rk3588.

+Note that rk3566 and rk3568 share the same RKNN compiled model, as does rk3582 and rk3588 are the same.

 ## Compile Example Models

-Models compiled to RKNN format used in the [examples](../example/) are already available at [example/data/models/](../example/data/models/), however these are generated as follows on a x86 workstation.
+Models compiled to RKNN format used in the [examples](../example/) are already available at [example/data/models/](https://github.com/swdee/go-rknnlite-data/tree/master/models), however these are generated as follows on a x86 workstation.

 ```